vickmuir/vpc-on-classic-block-storage/block_storage_is_view.md

 Volumes attached to a virtual server instance are displayed under **Attached instances** on the **Volume details** page.
 You can also [attach a volume to an instance](/docs/vpc-on-classic-block-storage?topic=vpc-on-classic-block-storage-attaching-block-storage).

-For a volume attached to a VSI, you can also navigate to information about the instance and then return to a list of all Block Storage volumes.
+For a volume attached to an instance, you can also navigate to information about the instance and then return to a list of all Block Storage volumes.

-## View attached block storage volume details in VSI details
+## View attached block storage volume details in instance details

 You can view information about an attached block storage volume from the **Virtual server instance details** page: